And here I am, sitting at my desk, trying to remember and summarize, in one single sentence, the best thing about Lebanon and what I enjoyed the most.

 Day 6 – Baalbek – The most impressive and off the beaten track Roman ruins

-Many travelers consider Baalbek one of the best things to do in Lebanon, a city that has some impressive Roman ruins, built on a giant scale and often considered the most important in the Middle East and, controversially, the most off the beaten track Roman ruins in the world, after Palmyra in Syria.
+Visiting Baalbek is one of the best things to do in Lebanon, a city that has some impressive Roman ruins, built on a giant scale and often considered the most important in the Middle East and, controversially, the most off the beaten track Roman ruins in the world, after Palmyra in Syria.

 By the way, the entrance ticket costs 15,000USD (10USD).